 This documentation will be fleshed out as time allows.

 3.3 Local or offline development

-An command-line based environment is provided for local Bitcoin SV development.
-There is no requirement that any developer using it needs to be online while they use it, which is fully compatible with the very flexible ability to do offline development.
+A command-line based environment is provided for local Bitcoin SV development.
+There is no requirement to be online while using it (after the components are installed).